Shared Reading Strategies: A Teacher's GuideShared Reading Strategies: A Teacher's Guide: practical strategies for teachers

 Common Reading Misconceptions

-The third misconception is the belief that pupils are only learning if they are independently answering written comprehension questions.
+The third misconception is the belief that learners are only learning if they are independently answering written comprehension questions.
 This ignores the cognitive value of structured oracy and visible thinking.
-When pupils use role cards to debate a text or build a concept map, they are engaging in rigorous analysis.
+When learners use role cards to debate a text or build a concept map, they are engaging in rigorous analysis.
 Written comprehension questions often test memory rather than learning.
-The Map It and Say It strategies actively teach pupils how to comprehend.
+The Map It and Say It strategies actively teach learners how to comprehend.

 Practical Implementation Guide